 Checking for services

 By default, the ping is monitored to calculate the availability of a device.
-For the web server, however, mere ping monitoring is not enough; here it is necessary to also check the function of the web server.
+For a web server, however, mere ping monitoring is not enough; here it is necessary to also check the function of the web server.
 A device is assigned to a monitoring group; within this group the device is marked as either reachable or unreachable based on specific criteria.
 With the help of these monitoring groups a monitoring of the most commonly used services/protocols, such as: pop3, radius, smtp, dns, tacacs, has been integrated.

 Optional expansion to the Operations module